FRIDAYAI-E/traffic_counter/README.md

 ```

 However, in the case in order to have a year of data, it is not possible and hence, part of the features were removed.
 In this analysis, only temperature and total number of vehicles where used in the forecast.

+There are other methods available such as the following:

+- LSTM
+- XGBOOST
+- and many more

+But due to the limitation of data, the best approach would be to deploy VAR model.
+There are more considers to be made.